 The Top 10 Post-Apocalyptic Films

-Ever since The Road Warrior I've been a fan of post-apocalyptic movies but wished for more and better.
-The 21st century has been granting my wish big time, and after being pulverized by The Divide last week I figure it's time for a pick list.
 By post-apocalyptic, I mean a film set after the end of civilization or its dramatic upheaval due to catastrophe.
-The catastrophe could be anything, and represented on this list are nuclear warfare (The Divide, The Book of Eli, A Boy and His Dog), pandemic (Stake Land), technological takeover (The Matrix), dysgenics (Children of Men), resource depletion (The Road Warrior), the breakdown of law and order (Escape from New York), climate change (The Snow Piercer), and unknown (The Road).
-Most are fresh tomatoes, I'm pleased to note.
+The catastrophe could be anything, and represented on this list are nuclear warfare (The Divide, A Boy and His Dog, The Book of Eli), pandemic (Stake Land), technological takeover (The Matrix), dysgenics (Children of Men), resource depletion (The Road Warrior), the breakdown of law and order (Escape from New York), environmental (Snowpiercer), and unknown (The Road).

 75%.
 Not only is this a great post-apocalyptic drama, it's one of the best vampire films ever made, giving the middle finger to both the aristocratic version (Dracula) and juvenile pop model (Blade, Underworld, Buffy, Twilight).
-These are vamps as they should be, mindless savages who go for the jugular without fanfare -- as per From Dusk Till Dawn and 30 Days of Night.
+These are vamps as they should be, mindless savages who go for the jugular without fanfare.
 The story centers around a young man whose family is slaughtered; he's taken under the wing of a hunter who now slays vampires as they can only be killed, by pounding stakes through the bastards' hearts.
 The two embark on a Road-like odyssey to find a mythical refuge up in Canada, and run afoul a nasty religious cult along the way.
 This is the proper way to do an undead pandemic, and blows away the overrated 28 Days Later (which isn't even the undead film it pretends, since the "zombies" aren't reanimated from death, just living people infected by mindless rage).

 87%.
 What hasn't been said about The Matrix?
 I will say this: it got me hooked on going to the theater to see movies instead of relying almost exclusively on the VCR.
 (Chucking the VCR and embracing DVDs would soon follow.)
 The Wachowski brothers managed to work in everything just for me: martial arts (I'm embarrassed to say I loved those god-awful '80s ninja films), realities inside the mind (Doctor Who's Deadly Assassin from the '70s was actually the first to use the matrix), with as much philosophy as action, even neo-gnosticism, and all in the context of a horrifying future where machines rule and people are nothing more than chemical batteries.
 And never mind that Keanu Reeves can't act to save himself.
 Here he doesn't need to.
 But skip the lousy sequels.

 83%.
 Some deny this qualifies as post-apocalyptic, since it's just New York City turned into a prison.
 But as this reviewer points out, the background in the untruncated script involves global chemical warfare, and gas released on a massive scale causing people to go crazy and criminal everywhere.
-Just last week I watched this classic for the first time in ages and am amazed how well it holds up, and what the production team accomplished on such a low budget.
-The criminal world of Manhattan is compelling, and the terrorist plane crash near the World Trade Center is downright chilling to watch after 9/11, not to mention Snake Blissken's risky landing on top of WTC itself.
-It's no accident this film debuted months after The Road Warrior (see #3); Blissken is a lot like Mad Max, a perfect amoral anti-hero.
+I'm amazed how well it holds up, and what the production team accomplished on such a low budget.
+The criminal world of Manhattan is compelling, and the terrorist plane crash near the World Trade Center is downright chilling to watch after 9/11, not to mention Snake Plissken's risky landing on top of WTC itself.
+It's no accident this film debuted months after The Road Warrior; Plissken is a lot like Mad Max, a perfect amoral anti-hero.

 48%.
 Yes, there's a lot about Eli that panders to the lowest common idiot, but it's atmospheric as hell, and I love the idea of a last surviving copy of the bible which people are willing to kill for.
 Gary Oldman's villain wants it for all the bad reasons, to sway and control the masses, while Denzel Washington's hero just wants to deliver it into scholarly hands out on the west coast.
 And while Denzel, true to form, pretty much plays Denzel, Eli's spiritual guardianship and preservationist sensibilities make him appealing beyond a martial arts superman.
 Ultimately, this is what spaghetti-western action looks like in a post-apocalyptic setting, and if there are glaring logistical problems (why has it taken Eli thirty years to wander across America to reach the west coast? how did he become such an over-the-top karate killing machine like The Matrix's Neo? he's blind, is he?), it's at least unpredictable and well crafted.